mendix/CommunityCommons/README.md

 *GetRuntimeVersion* - Returns the runtime version of this application.

-*GetDTAPMode* - Returns the DTAP mode of this application instance.

 *RetrieveURL* - Retrieves data (such as an HTML page) from an URL using the HTTP protocol, and returns it as string.

 *ThrowException* - This action always throws an exception (of type communityutils.UserThrownError), which is, in combination with custom error handling, quite useful to end a microflow prematurely or to bail out to the calling action/ microflow.

 *ThrowWebserviceException* - Throws an exception.
 This is very useful if the microflow is called by a webservice.
-If you throw this kind of exceptions, an fault message will be generated in the output, instead of an '501 Internal server' error.
+If you throw this kind of exceptions, a fault message will be generated in the output, instead of an '501 Internal server' error.
 (Fixed/ updated in 2.2)

 *GetDefaultLanguage* - Gets the Language object for the default language as defined in the model.